JonGerhardson/Hampden_deeds_bulk_downloader/Readme.md

     URL Generation Utility: Includes a pre-processing mode to enrich a CSV file with property addresses by generating the correct search URLs.

-⚠️ Prerequisites: Tesseract OCR

-This script depends on the Tesseract OCR engine.
-You MUST install it on your system for the OCR step to work.

-    Windows: Download and run the installer from Tesseract at UB Mannheim.
-Make sure to check the option to add Tesseract to your system's PATH during installation.

-    macOS (using Homebrew):

-    brew install tesseract

-    Linux (Debian/Ubuntu):

-    sudo apt-get install tesseract-ocr

-Setup

-    Create a Project Folder: Create a new folder for this project and place the deeds_scraper.py, requirements.txt, and your data files inside it.

-    Install Python Libraries: Open a terminal or command prompt in your project folder and run:

-    pip install -r requirements.txt

-    Install Playwright Browsers: This only needs to be done once.

-    playwright install

 How to Use

 The script has three main modes of operation.